A Search For New Ways To Pay For Drugs That Cost A Mint

 He says eight or nine companies are now working on gene therapies, which could potentially cure his underlying condition.
 "I think we could see a gene therapy within the clinics, and available to patients, within a couple of years," he says.

-One infusion of this therapy might be enough to correct the genetic flaw, and give him many years, maybe even a lifetime, free from bleeding episodes and daily medication.
+One infusion of this therapy might be enough to correct the genetic flaw and give him many years, maybe even a lifetime, free from bleeding episodes and daily medication.

 Current hemophilia drugs cost many hundreds of thousands of dollars a year.
 Skinner's treatment, in particular, can cost $800,000 a year, "so a gene therapy that costs $1 million, or even $2 million — you could see it becoming economically viable over a couple of years," he says.
 It could actually save money for his health insurer.